ajchili/sync/README.md

 * Still in development
 * Potentially high bandwidth usage
 	* _I am currently unable to test the bandwidth usages of sync, however, the application communicates between clients/server multiple times per second for multiple queries._
+* Poor performance
+	* _**Currently, the best way to avoid a massive performance hit on a low-end machine is to use fullscreen mode.** This will run two windows but allow the playback to run on a separate thread than the regular gui and increases performance._

 ## setup
 1. Check to see if Java is downloaded